-- Pupils will be taught: - To realise the consequences of anti-social behavior. - To develop strategies for getting support for themselves or for others at risk
+- To realise the consequences of anti-social behavior. - To develop strategies for getting support for themselves or for others at risk

-7. Health Education overview
+Health education overview

-7.1.
-The focus at primary level is teaching the characteristics of good physical health and mental wellbeing.
+30. The focus at primary level is teaching the characteristics of good physical health and mental wellbeing.